enonic/enonic/xp/runtime/workflow.md

   Field "checks" of type ImmutableMap<String, WorkflowCheckState>
-    Check that the key is valid (Property.checkName) / Could create specific class instead of String Add new field "workflowInfo" on Content of type WorkflowInfo On Content creation, create a WorkflowInfo with state "IN_PROGRESS" If "workflowInfo" is missing from storage, return as READY
+    Check that the key is valid (Property.checkName) / Could create specific class instead of String Add new field "workflowInfo" on Content of type WorkflowInfo On Content creation, create a WorkflowInfo with state "READY" If "workflowInfo" is missing from storage, return as READY

 Adapt translation from/to Node (ContentDataSerializer)